Optimal Control of Two-Player Systems with Output Feedback: Introduction

 For linear systems in which each player eventually has access to all information, explicit formulae were found in~\cite{lamperski_delayed_recent}.
 A simple case with varying communication delay was treated in~\cite{matni}.
 Cases where plant data are only locally available have also been studied~\cite{mishra,farokhi}.

 Certain special cases of the two-player problem have been solved explicitly and clean physical interpretations have been found for the states of the optimal controller.
 Most notably, the state-feedback case admits an explicit state-space solution using a spectral factorization approach~\cite{swigart10}.
-This approach was also used to address a case with partial output-feedback, in which there is output-feedback for one player and state-feedback for the other~\cite{swigart_partial}.
+This approach was also used to address a case with partial output feedback, in which there is output feedback for one player and state feedback for the other~\cite{swigart_partial}.
 The work of~\cite{shah10} also provided a solution to the state-feedback case using the M\"obius transform associated with the underlying poset.
 Certain special cases were also solved in~\cite{jonghan}, which gave a method for splitting decentralized optimal control problems into multiple centralized problems.
 This splitting approach addresses cases other than state-feedback, including partial output-feedback, and dynamically decoupled problems.

 In this article, we address the general two-player output-feedback problem.
 Our approach is perhaps closest technically to the work of~\cite{swigart10} using spectral factorization, but uses the factorization to split the problem in a different way, allowing a solution of the general output-feedback problem.
 We also provide a meaningful interpretation of the states of the optimal controller.
 This paper is a substantially more general version of the invited paper~\cite{allerton} and the conference paper~\cite{lessard2012optimal}, where the special case of stable systems was considered.
 We also mention the related work~\cite{cdc} which addresses star-shaped systems in the stable case.